 You probably have by now heard that the gut is your second brain.
 Indeed!

-Per this article, and there are many sources on the subject, the gut has an extensive neural network that uses the powers of the gut bacteria, and impacts both the physical and psychological wellbeing.
+Per this article, and there are many sources on the subject, the gut has an extensive neural network that uses the powers of the gut bacteria and impacts both physical and psychological well-being.

 According to Dr. Siri Carpenter in an article published in the American Psychological Association, the gut contains its very own nervous system.